kata-ai/aksara-ui/packages/aksara-ui-core/src/components/blankslate/README.md

   return (
     <Blankslate
       title="No Project Selected"
-      message="You have not selected a project.
+      content="You have not selected a project.
 Please select one from the dropdown on the left."
     />
   );
 }